Odious number

+The first 16 evil and odious numbers in binary.
+Both sequences differ only in the least significant bits, which form the Thue–Morse sequence for the evil, and its negation for the odious numbers.
+The other bits form the even numbers.

 In number theory, an odious number is a positive integer that has an odd number of 1s in its binary expansion.
-Nonnegative integers that are not odious are called evil numbers.
+Non-negative integers that are not odious are called evil numbers.

 In computer science, an odious number is said to have odd parity.